Design the Augmented Reality

 Other digital staff includes your laptops, TVs, game consoles, wearable devices and so on.
 What they have in common is that they bring you enormous digital contents, which turns out to be an undesigned space.

 Human perception is complicated.
 We depend on our sensory organs such as eyes, ears.
-All the information is collected through those organs and analysed in our brains which create perceptions of the reality.
+All the information is collected through those organs and analyzed in our brains which create perceptions of the reality.
 But sometimes this perceived reality is not completely real, especially in this digital era.
-The information, as well as the ways we get them, is digitalised.
+The information, as well as the ways we get them, is digitalized.
 Information is displayed to us in a more real way.
-Three-dimensional digital models, graphics, textures, colours, those factors are augmenting the digital information, make them more understandable for us.
+Three-dimensional digital models, graphics, textures, colors, those factors are augmenting the digital information, make them more understandable for us.
 And this digital information is occupying our sensory organs in thousands of ways.
 Displays, speakers, controllers, they are trying to introduce us the digital information inside them everywhere.

 How can we know what displayed on the screen is real or not?
 When those digital entities become a part of our life, we get used to trusting them, we percept them as real things.
 We trust those digital images in the news, we trust the voice we heard in the phone.
 We start to regard all the digital things as real things, since they look so real.

 Digital reality is becoming another reality.
 We live in an informative space, and this space itself can no longer exist just physically.
 Space nowadays is an overlaid, inter-mixed reality, it's not only consisted of volume, surface, lines and points but also “0” & “1”.